khaled-mehizel/HR-analysis/README.md

 I also started freaking out as to whether I should call it a histogram or a bar chart.
 I eventually decided to stick to the simple rule of thumb of "bars for categorical data, and histograms for quantitative data.
 But isn't a bin *technically* a category?
 I can imagine some scientists in the 1800s getting into a fist fight over this.

+The hardest part as usual was the color scheme.
+Always a pain!

   - **Number of Employees:** A card visual will do!
   - **Overall Attrition Rate:** Ditto.
   - **Age Distribution of Employees:** The first of many histograms in our dashboard.
 The age column has already been binned in SQL, so it's a matter of creating a bar chart, sorting the X-axis by the bins, and reducing the spacing between the bars, creating a histogram!
+To this, and most of the other distributions, I also added a line chart with the attrition rate.
   - **Tenure Distribution of Employees:** The YearsInCompany column will be binned in Power BI, but the process is largely the same as previously.
-  - **Distribution of employees by Monthly Rate (trimmed)**:.
+  - **Distribution of employees by Monthly Rate (trimmed)**: Ditto.
+  - **Commute Distance**: Ditto, but I also added a scatter plot in the second page, which shows a positive correlation between commute distance and attrition rate.
+More on that in the next section.
+  - **Departments**: Just a simple pie chart, the size of the slices is based on the employee count.
+I also replaced Human Resources and Research & Development with HR and R&D, respectively, to save on valuable space.

   # Insights: